siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 If East can reach +5☭ in D1, they should strongly consider playing the special D1 card _Russian tanks_ to reach +6☭, which is a near certain socialist victory for the East.

 When the socialist victory is threatened from either side, East should ensure that the Wall is built in D2, as it confers the use of the alternate special card in D4, _The Wall comes down_, which gives a gigantic +2☭, amonst other effects.

+When the socialist victory is threatened, it's important

 #### Timing of building vs LS 🛠 😁